 The flowers can be cut from any color or patterned cardstock.
 I cut them all from the same color and that is how a daisy truly looks, but you can cut the layers from different colors if you want.
 In a future lesson I will cut flowers from patterned paper.
 Your imagination is your only limit.

-The parts of the flower can be cut on one mat.
+The parts of the paper flower can be cut on one mat.

 Watch my video for cutting Multiple colors on one mat

-Stack the three largest flower layers together and turn them slightly to fill in the gaps.
-Put the smaller circle on in descending size and put the brad in the middle to hold the flower together .
+First stack the three largest flower layers together and turn them slightly to fill in the gaps.
+Then put the smaller circle on in descending size and finally put the brad in the middle to hold the flower together .
 You can also attach leaves if you like.